Vehbi Koç

-Ahmet Vehbi Koç (20 July 1901 – 25 February 1996) was a Turkish entrepreneur and philanthropist who founded the Koç Group, one of Turkey’s largest groups of companies.
-During his lifetime he came to be one of Turkey's wealthiest citizens.
+Ahmet Vehbi Koç (20 July 1901 – 25 February 1996) was a Turkish billionaire, businessman, entrepreneur and philanthropist who founded the Koç Group, one of Turkey's largest groups of companies.
+During his lifetime, he came to be one of Turkey's wealthiest citizens.
 He was also a well-known philanthropist with interests in health, education and the arts.

 Early life

 Vehbi Koç was born in 1901 in Çorakalı, a predominantly Muslim neighbourhood of Ankara.
 He then lived in a vineyard estate in the Keçiören district, since absorbed into Ankara.
-Purchased by his father in 1923, the property, which was left vacant after the Kasapyan family moved to Istanbul from Ankara during the Armenian Genocide, was later acquired by Koç and became the Vehbi Koç museum in 1944 after a thorough renovation.
+Purchased by his father in 1923, the property, which was left vacant after the Kasapyan family moved to Istanbul from Ankara during the Armenian deportation, was later acquired by Koç and became the Vehbi Koç museum in 1944 after a thorough renovation.

-Business career
+Career

 Koç began his working career in 1917 at the small grocery store his father opened for him in Ankara.
 The first firm he established was called Koçzade Ahmet Vehbi and was registered in 1926 at the Ankara Chamber of Commerce.
 While working in commerce, he became the local partner of Ford Motor Company and Standard Oil (presently Mobil) in 1928.
 When Ankara became the capital of the young Turkish Republic, construction work increased rapidly and Koç began trading in construction materials, building supplies and hardware.
 Following the establishment of branch offices in Istanbul and Eskişehir in 1938, he merged all these enterprises into a company called Koç Ticaret A.Ş.

-In 1942, Vehbi Koç saw the opportunities the Varlik Vergisi (a wealth tax imposed on non-Muslims) afforded him as a businessman and took over many collapsed or confiscated companies.
+In 1942, Vehbi Koç saw the opportunities the Varlık Vergisi, a wealth tax imposed on non-Muslims, afforded him as a businessman and took over many collapsed or confiscated companies.
 One such acquisition was an Istanbul building owned by an Armenian named Margarios Ohanyan, who had sold a property worth 1.5-2 million liras at market prices through public auction for significantly below its value as he attempted to avoid paying the huge tax hike.
 Koç, nevertheless, hired many of the former owners and treated them with fairness and without racial prejudice.

-Following the end of World War II, Koç toured the USA in 1946 to meet executives of the businesses with which he was partnering in Turkey.
+Following the end of World War II, Koç toured the US in 1946 to meet executives of the businesses with which he was partnering in Turkey.
 Having convinced General Electric management that it was a good idea, he signed an agreement in 1948 to build a light bulb factory in Turkey, which opened in 1952.
 During the 1950s Koç factories produced automobiles, household appliances, radiators, electronic devices, textiles and matches.
-He also founded companies like Bozkurt Mensucat, Arçelik (1955), Demir Dokum (1954), Turkay, Aygaz (1962), Gazal, Turk Elektrik Endustrisi and a joint cable factory with Siemens.
+He also founded companies like Bozkurt Mensucat, Arçelik in 1955, Demir Döküm in 1954, Turkay, Aygaz in 1962, Gazal, Türk Elektrik Endüstrisi and a joint cable factory with Siemens.
 Tractor production also started under a Fiat license.